rkuma183/wilsonmar.github.io/_posts/2016-05-16-508-accessibility.md

 including 1024x768, 375x667, 320x533 and 240x320.

-## Tools which can be used by Hearing-impaired or Visually-impaired
+## Assisted Devices for Hearing-impaired or Visually-impaired

 <a target="_blank" href="http://www.nvaccess.org/download/"
       alt="Free Tool for blind and visually impaired to read text on screen translated into 43 languages in 120 countries">NonVisual Desktop Access also known as NVDA is Free and Open Source </a>